hartwigmedical/hmftools/serve/README.md

     - "any type of missense mutation in BRAF codon 600"
  - Specific missense mutations such as BRAF V600E

- Missense mutations and genic ranges come in gDNA format.
- SERVE can be configured to generate its output for either HG19 or HG38 reference genome version
+ Missense mutations and genic ranges come in gDNA format and SERVE can be configured to generate its output for either HG19 or HG38 reference genome version.

+ In addition to generating a mapping from various genomic events to clinical evidence, SERVE also generates the following outputs describing genomic events implied to be able to driver cancer:
+  - Specific known fusion genes including individual genes that are believed to be able to drive cancer when fused with any other gene (in either 5' or 3' position)
+  - Known amplifications and deletions
+  - Known missense and nonsense mutations

+ ## Extraction of genomic events from data sources

+ TODO